Must-Have Outlander Gift Guide for Serious Fans

 - Season Two Ultimate Collection.
 The complete second season, keepsake box, collectible book, a bonus disc, and a sneak peek into book nine.
 (I’m excited about that!)
 Or just the Outlander Season Two.

-- Outlander Season Three and Outlander Season Four.
+- Outlander Season Three.
+Outlander Season Four .
+Outlander Season Five.
+Outlander Season 6.
 It just keeps going.
-And if you have a DVD, you can watch it over and over again!!
+And if you have a DVD or Blu-ray, you can watch it over and over again for sure!!

 - Plaid blanket scarf.
 Honestly, these just never go out of style.
-I had one around my neck the other day and when I got cold, I wrapped it around me like a shawl.
+I had one around my neck in the fall and when I got cold, I wrapped it around me like a shawl.
 It was fabulously warm!

 - Celtic Knot Plaid Ring.
 To keep your stuff on.
 It’s not fun if your plaid just randomly falls off.
 Probably.